scionsamurai/tonights-review/src/routes/privacy-policy/privacy-policy.md

 # Privacy Policy

-Effective Date: 12/23/2023
+Effective Date: 02/25/2025
-Welcome to tonightsreview.com!
-This Privacy Policy outlines how we collect, use, disclose, and protect your personal information.
+Welcome to Tonightsreview!
+This Privacy Policy outlines how we collect, use, disclose, and protect your personal information when you use our review website.
 By using our website, you agree to the terms outlined in this policy.

 ## Information We Collect
 ### 1. Personal Information